AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-30/acsd-49129-the-content-attribute-is-not-returned-in-product-media-api-responses.md

 <u>Expected results</u>

-The "content" attribute with the data is available via [!UICONTROL REST API].
+The *content* attribute with the data is available via REST API.

 <u>Actual results</u>